StephenHosking/github-from-scratch/_posts/2013-11-02-social-coding.md

 `![A cute cat!](http://placekitten.com/g/200/120)`

 ##### Accept a pull request
-If you are the one receiving a pull request, you will be noticed by GitHub.
+If you are the one receiving a pull request, you will be notified by GitHub.
 You can review the changes, read the request comment and go all awwwwww on cute cat images.
 After that, don't forget to merge the changes into your repository.

 ![]({{ site.baseurl }}/assets/images/social-3.png)
 ![]({{ site.baseurl }}/assets/images/social-4.png)